Why Is Fresh Website Content So Important?

 Here’s what we know: 9 times out of 10, fresh content trumps dated, stale content.
 This is especially true for certain types of search queries.
 Let’s say you’re looking for a new email marketing automation platform, and you plug a search into Google.

-Which is more likely to give you the most relevant, accurate information, a post from 3 years ago, or a post from 3 months ago?
+Which is more likely to give you the most relevant, accurate information; a post from 3 years ago, or a post from 3 months ago?

 The world moves quickly, and information becomes out of date just as fast.
-Remember, Google’s job is to get the most relevant information in front of their customers first.
+Remember, Google’s job is to get the most relevant information in front of its customers first.
 Old content is then, by default, less relevant.

 Of course, this is a general rule and may not apply to all search types.
 For example, articles on historical events may actually be given more authority if they are older and have been verified by several other sources.
 In this case, it’s unlikely that the story is going to change, so newer content may not necessarily be more relevant.

 In either case, keeping your content fresh is crucial to your customers’ experience on your website.